-- Poster sessions allow presenters to prepare a digital artifact that describes a project, process, research study or other activity.
-Presenting a poster session will give you an opportunity to network with your fellow conference attendees and lead discussions around your topic of interest.
-(45 minutes)
+- Poster sessions allow presenters to prepare a digital artifact that describes research, a project, a process, or other activity.
+Presenting a poster session will give you a dedicated time to network with your fellow conference attendees and lead discussions around your topic of interest.
+(60 minutes)

-- Pre-conference workshops are offered as a vehicle to get the conference started, set the stage for the conference theme, and discuss relevant issues in the field of distance learning (3-hour sessions on Tuesday, October 5, 2021 from 2-5pm ET (time subject to change.)
+- Pre-conference workshops are offered as a vehicle to get the conference started, set the stage for the conference theme, and discuss relevant issues in the field of distance learning (90 minute sessions on Monday, July 18, 2022 from 2-5pm ET (time subject to change)).

 Preparing Your Proposal

 The committee recommends that proposals be specific about what will make the presentation valuable to attendees.
 Any proposal that is perceived to be a “sales pitch” will not be considered.
-Your proposal should be focused on issues, innovative working solutions, and should address the conference theme.
+Your proposal should be focused on issues, innovative working solutions, and include information about how you intend to engage attendees.
 All presenters and co-presenters (regardless of session type) will be expected to register for the full conference.

 For your information, the automated proposal system will ask you for the following, so please gather this information prior to the time of submission:

 - Contact Information: the name and contact information for the lead presenter and any co-presenters